Art Radar Asia

 Alfi: Honestly, we don’t have a connector in Indonesian art.
 You can’t find something and say – Oh, this is Indonesian style.
 You can see the style is very modern.
 We use Western techinique.
 We use oil and acrylic, but still you can feel it is not Western.
 It is not Western because when we start working, we don’t use our brain first.
 We use our feeling, it’s about feeling.
 If we’re inspired, we work.
 If not, we stop.

-ARA: I see.
-That touches on my next question, which is if there is a distinct ‘Indonesian style’.
+Q: I see.
+That touches on the next question, which is if there is a distinct ‘Indonesian style’.

 Alfi: We don’t have an Indonesian style.
 Indonesia is only a nation.
 A nation- basically, we are different.
 West Sumatra and Java are different.
 The language, the culture, the food, the character, and the emotional feeling are different.
 The Javanese people are more defensive than the Sumatrans.
 Sumatrans are more progressive, and have more heart.
 Javanese are more quiet.